mesosphere/dcos-docs-site/pages/1.12/installing/production/upgrading/index.md

 # Modifying DC/OS configuration [enterprise type="inline" size="small" /]

-Youv **cannot** change your cluster configuration at the same time as upgrading to a new version.
+You **cannot** change your cluster configuration at the same time as upgrading to a new version.
 Cluster configuration changes must be done with a patch to an already installed version.
 For example, you cannot simultaneously upgrade a cluster from 1.10 to 1.11 and add more public agents.
 You can add more public agents with a patch to 1.11, and then upgrade to 1.12.
 Or you can upgrade to 1.12 and then add more public agents by [patching 1.12](/1.12/installing/production/patching/) after the upgrade.

 # Instructions
 These steps must be performed for version upgrades.